*Click on the link above for the full handbook with pictures, etc*

 Absences: If possible, please send a text or email if your child will be absent.
 If your child will be out for an extended time, tuition is still expected to be paid.

 Class Parties: There are several times during the year, that we will have class parties and celebrations.
 Most of these will be in school, children only celebrations.
-When we have parent involved class parties, I’ll ask for parents to organize, volunteer stations or simply donate items.
-All are welcome to participate and contribute at anytime.
+When we have parent involved class parties, I’ll ask for parents to organize, volunteer stations or simply donate items. *We are not allowed to have parent volunteers at this time*

 Birthdays: During our morning Circle Time, we will sing to the birthday child.
 If you’d like, you may come visit your child at lunch and bring a treat for the class.
 You may also send in a treat that morning for us to pass out at snack time.
 Some suggestions of treats are cookies, cookie cake, fruit, juice box, water bottles, etc. This will help with timeliness and clean up after.
 Please DO NOT bring cupcakes.
 Thank you for your cooperation!